igorwojda/android-showcase/README.md

 ## Known issues

+- Gradle 7.1.1 is not compatible with GradleJDK 16 (build is failing, so JDK 15 must be used)
 - `ktlint` `import-ordering` rule conflicts with IDE default formatting rule, so it have to be [disabled](.editorconfig).
 This is partially fixed in AS 4.2 (see [Issue 527](https://github.com/pinterest/ktlint/issues/527) and [Issue KT-10974](https://youtrack.jetbrains.com/issue/KT-10974))
 - False positive "Unused symbol" for a custom Android application class referenced in AndroidManifest.xml file ([Issue 27971](https://youtrack.jetbrains.net/issue/KT-27971))
 - False positive "Function can be private" ([Issue KT-33610](https://youtrack.jetbrains.com/issue/KT-33610))
 - False positive cannot access class ([Issue 16077](https://youtrack.jetbrains.com/issue/KT-44797)).
 This is fixed in InteliJ IDEA 2021.1 EAP 1 afair.
 - Gradle has no way to share dependency versions between library and Gradle plugin or prod and test version of the library ([Issue 16077](https://github.com/gradle/gradle/issues/16077))
-- Android lint complains about exceeding access rights to ArchTaskExecutor [Issue 79189568]((https://issuetracker .google .com/u/0/issues/79189568))
+- Android lint complains about exceeding access rights to ArchTaskExecutor [Issue 79189568]((https://issuetracker.google.com/u/0/issues/79189568))
 - JUnit 5 does not support tests with suspended modifier ([Issue 1914](https://github.com/junit-team/junit5/issues/1914))
-- Gradle dependencies can't be eaisly shared between app libraries and Gradle plugins https://github.com/gradle/gradle/issues/16077
+- Gradle dependencies can't be easily shared between app libraries and Gradle plugins https://github.com/gradle/gradle/issues/16077

 ## Contribute